GramAddict/docs/README.md

     - you can whitelist people to not remove them when you unfollow people
     - biography main characters and language
     - profile name main characters
-    - private / public / business / non business account
+    - private / public / business / non-business account
     - number of posts / followers / following
     ... and more!